 This article was published in the April / May 2013 edition of Irish America.

-Joey From Scranton: VP Biden’s Irish Roots originally appeared in the April/May 2013 issue of Irish America Magazine.
+Joey From Scranton: Biden’s Irish Roots originally appeared in the April/May 2013 issue of Irish America Magazine.

 Megan’s celebrity roots research includes the Obamas, Joe Biden, Hillary Clinton, Megan Markle, Judy Collins, Lin-Manuel Miranda, Stephen Colbert, Brooke Shields, Cory Booker, Susan Sarandon, Jimmy Fallon, Melissa McCarthy, Bruce Springsteen, Emmitt Smith, Richard Blais, Betty White, Katy Perry, Beyoncé, Josh Groban, Pink, Ken Burns, Prince, Jon Stewart and Bruno Mars.
 One of her most famous genealogical research projects includes tracing President Obama’s roots to Moneygall.